omerfarukoner/JustlifeRNStudyCase/README.md

 - In-app error boundaries for safer crash handling.
 - Centralized toast/alert system for consistent user feedback.
 - CI/CD pipeline setup for automated testing and build verification.

 ---

+## 🧪 Testing

+Important logic and data-related layers of the application are covered with unit tests.
+Smaller UI components were intentionally skipped to keep the focus on core functionality and performance-critical logic.

+Tests include:

+- API service logic (`cardService`)
+- Local cache system (`cacheService`)
+- Custom hook (`useAllCards`)
+- Key container components (`Cards`, `CardTypes`, `CardSearchResults`)
+- Application bootstrap (`App.tsx`)

+### 🧾 Coverage Summary

+    Statements   : 93.68%
+    Branches     : 80.34%
+    Functions    : 100%
+    Lines        : 98.39%
+    Test Suites  : 8 passed (100%)

+Coverage was collected using Jest, with a focus on testing the main logic instead of all UI details.

+---